Leo Law Office, APLC • June 20, 2024

 • Benefits: A revocable living trust not only helps avoid probate but also provides greater control over how your assets are managed and distributed.
 It can also offer privacy, as trust documents are not typically part of the public record.

 • Funding the Trust: Ensure that all your properties are properly titled in the name of the trust.
-This involves executing new deeds for each property, a step that is crucial for the trust to be effective.
+This involves executing new deeds for each property, a step that is important to support the intended administration of the trust.

 3. Consistent Estate Plan

 • Unified Strategy: Your estate plan should present a unified strategy that encompasses all your properties, regardless of location.
-This ensures that there are no conflicting provisions or oversights.
+This can help reduce the risk of conflicting provisions or unintended gaps.

 4. Consider Tax Implications

 • Property Taxes: Owning property in multiple states means dealing with different property tax regimes.
-Holding property in a revocable trust can ensure timely payment of taxes and/or long delays of probate.
+Holding property in a revocable trust may assist with coordinated management and tax administration, depending on the circumstances.

 5. Coordination Among Executors and Trustees